shah/vscode-team/README.md

 # TODO and Roadmap

+* The `configctl.ts` file is newer than `projectctl.ts` and `wsctl.ts` and `configctl.ts` uses a better, more reusable, CLI infrastructure.
+We need to refactor `wsctl.ts` and `projectctl.ts` to use that newer structure.
 * The `projectctl.ts` file is newer than `wsctl.ts` and has updated functionality at the project level that needs to be carried over to the workspace processors level.
 * Use [github.com/tsconfig/bases](https://github.com/tsconfig/bases) as good example for how to create `tsconfig.json` versions in stdlib.
 * Define standard approach to using [python-shell](https://github.com/extrabacon/python-shell) to integrate Pyton scripts in from NodeJS.
 Consider adapting it to Deno too, see [how-to-run-a-python-script-from-deno](https://stackoverflow.com/questions/61710787/how-to-run-a-python-script-from-deno).
 * Add support for [Executable Books](https://executablebooks.org) project